Microsoft gets upper hand in first Google patent trial

-SEATTLE Microsoft Corp came out on top in the first of two patent trials versus Google Inc's Motorola Mobility unit on Thursday, as a federal judge in Seattle ruled largely in its favour.
+SEATTLE, April 26 Microsoft Corp came out on top in the first of two patent trials versus Google Inc's Motorola Mobility unit on Thursday, as a federal judge in Seattle ruled largely in its favor.

 U.S. District Judge James Robart in Seattle said Microsoft owed only a fraction of the royalties Motorola had claimed for use of its technology in Microsoft's Xbox console.

-Motorola had sought as much as 2.6 billion pounds a year for use of its so-called standard, essential wireless and video patents, while Microsoft argued its rival deserved about 646,200 pounds a year.
-Robart decided the appropriate payment was about 1.2 million pounds.
+Motorola had sought as much as $4 billion a year for use of its wireless and video patents, while Microsoft argued its rival deserved about $1 million a year.
+Robart decided the appropriate payment was about $1.8 million.

 Microsoft welcomed the outcome.